siemens/ix/packages/documentation/docs/controls/_pane_styleguide.md

 ## States

-Panes have two states:
+Panes have two states: collapsed and expanded.
+Appearance of the states varies between variants and screen sizes.
-1. Collapsed
-2. Expanded

 Floating panes (3) are not visible in the collapsed state since you trigger them from a control in the UI.